-WIESNZ15 has four NZ DRGs, these are: C03W, F03M, J11W and O66T.
+WIESNZ16 has five NZ DRGs, these are: A39W, C03W, F03M, J11W and O66T.
 While C03W and J11W are assigned only to events excluded from casemix funding a DRG assignment was still needed for them for identification within the outpatient event sets.

+A39W Pelvic Evisceration or Cytoreduction Procedures

+Refer to 4.2.2

+The pseudomyxoma peritonei procedures were reviewed and their cost profiles compared with those of pelvic exenteration surgery.
+There was sufficient comparability that it was decided to map both these types of surgery to their own procedure-based New Zealand-specific DRG A39W Pelvic Evisceration or Cytoreduction Procedures.

-4.2.2C03W Same Day Ophthalmology Injections of Therapeutic Agents
+C03W Same Day Ophthalmology Injections of Therapeutic Agents

 Refer to 5.2.38